Aliases for CYP17A1 Gene

 GeneCards Summary for CYP17A1 Gene

 CYP17A1 (Cytochrome P450, Family 17, Subfamily A, Polypeptide 1) is a Protein Coding gene.
-Diseases associated with CYP17A1 include 17-alpha-hydroxylase/17,20-lyase deficiency and adrenal carcinoma.
+Diseases associated with CYP17A1 include 17-alpha-hydroxylase/17,20-lyase deficiency and 17-alpha-hydroxylase deficiency.
 Among its related pathways are Metabolism and Metabolism.
 GO annotations related to this gene include electron carrier activity and heme binding.
 An important paralog of this gene is CYP21A2.

 UniProtKB/Swiss-Prot for CYP17A1 Gene